 It has only 1000 searches a month.
 But since it’s easy to rank for, it will be no trouble ranking for this keyword on Google.
 This will guarantee me multiple clicks and send all this traffic my way.

-Once you’re done writing an extensive and well-formated post, wait 2-3 weeks before you search for that keyword.
+Once you’re done writing an extensive and well-formatted post, wait 2-3 weeks before you search for that keyword.
 Make sure to use an incognito window so that the Search Results are not biased.

-Now if you notice that you are ranking for long tail keywords that have a 1000 searches, the next time you choose a keyword, aim for 2000 searches.
+Now if you notice that you are ranking for long-tail keywords that have 1000 searches, the next time you choose a keyword, aim for 2000 searches.
 Keep going higher and higher.

 Ranking for long-tail keywords and slowly climbing up is by far one of the best tips that I have used, that has worked for me.